olly-evans/terminal-pathfinding/README.md

 # TODO
 - Vertical padding for menu.
 Abort if screenrows less than appropriate no.
-- Fix DFS logic where occasionally a
+- Fix DFS logic where occasionally it won't fully explore to depth.
-- make dfs more random with selection --
+- Make dfs more random with selection.
+- Controls in main visualisation.